stencila/stencila/README.md

 - [r](https://github.com/stencila/r) : Stencila for R
 - [cpp](https://github.com/stencila/cpp): Stencila for C++

 These packages are in various stages of development.
 Together they act as an ecosystem of [peers with differing capabilities](http://blog.stenci.la/diverse-peers/).
-The `node` package is the current focus for implementation mainly because it can be easily integrated into the `electron` package and made available as a desktop application.
+The `node` package is the current focus for implementation mainly because it can be easily integrated into the `desktop` package and made available as a desktop application.
 But we aim to implement the same capabilities in the other language packages so that eventually, each can be used standalone.

 ### Discuss